 It was mid afternoon and the café was buzzing with people.
 Two girlfriends sat together; sharing a laugh over iced coffees.
 A young man was talking on the phone in a serious tone.
 A baby was napping, strapped to a new mom in a carrier.
 She looked content because she was getting a few minutes to herself; scrolling through her Facebook feed on her phone.

 My eyes glance up to the giant chalkboard menu, perched high above the counter.
 I scan the menu as I always do for ingredients.
 It’s a habit of mine, anywhere I go to scan things; ingredients on labels, what other people are eating or drinking.
-I’m constantly evaluating each situation for potential threats even when my daughter is not with me.

 The glass display counter holds an array of beautiful pastries.
 Walnut cranberry scones, almond biscotti, gluten free chocolate donuts.
 A wave of sadness hits me and I start feeling teary eyed as I approach the counter to order.
 It’s these little moments that catch me by surprise.